DataBiosphere/data-store/README.md

 [Swagger Editor](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/DataBiosphere/data-store/master/dss-api.yml)
 to review and edit the API specification.
 When the API is live, the spec is also available at `/v1/swagger.json`.

+The DSS API Swagger is also available at <https://dss.dev.ucsc-cgp-redwood.org>.

 ## Table of Contents